fp-cybrilla/fp-cybrilla.github.io/content/fp-cybrillapoa-gateway/custom-checkout.md

     If the Investor choice of payment is via UPI Collect, then once the order is submitted, collect request will be sent to the Investor's UPI app for them to complete the payment.

     You can store the UPI ID(VPA) collected from the Investor and prepoluate the UPI ID for them to directly select the Collect flow without entering the UPI ID(VPA) again.

+    > Note: When the user selects one of the Collect, QR or Intent, disable the other options as there is no provision to create multiple payments against the same order(s).

 7. **Order processing:** Based on the order processed at the RTAs, the order will move to its final state of either `successful` or `failed`.